 You may wear your dentures or hearing aids if you use either of these.

 - You will need to remove your clothing and will be given a gown to wear.

 - You will need to empty your bladder before the procedure.

-- An IV line will be started in your hand or arm before the procedure for injection of medication, and to administer IV fluids, if needed.
+- An IV line will be started in your hand or arm before the procedure to inject medicine,

 - You will lie on your back on the procedure table.